Dental Crowns – Dental Caps

 A dental crown is a cap with the shape of the tooth and it will be placed on the tooth to cover and improve the shape, size and resistance of your teeth.
 The dental crown is usually used for better appearance and practicality of your tooth.

-If the tooth has a very large filling, that means there is not enough tooth structure to overcome the chewing forces. the remaining of your tooth can break easily leaving nothing to be restored, which means you have to take the tooth out and have a dental extraction.
+If the tooth has a very large filling, that means there is not enough tooth structure to overcome the chewing forces. the remaining of your tooth can break easily leaving nothing to be restored, which means you have to take the tooth out and have a tooth extraction.

 To avoid losing the tooth that has been heavily restored, has a very large cavity or is heavily discoloured affecting your smile you will need to have the tooth covered with a cap or crown.

 You may need the dental crown due to different reasons such as: